Lednik7/SpacyToolKit/README.md

 He participated in the development of several systems for data analysis.
 There are examples of their Data Science projects on GitHub:
 ```
 Fine!
 Now you are ready to delve into the topic.

+## License
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Lednik7/SpacyTools/blob/master/LICENSE) file for details